“In learning you will teach, and in teaching you will learn.”

 There is nothing quite like teaching.
 It’s the one thing that always lights me up.
 Being in my studio is first and foremost, of course, but whenever I experiment and discover something interesting, my first inclination is to share it with others.

 I started teaching in 2003 at my local paper arts store, which had a mixed-media/collage bent from the beginning.
 I began with teaching chunky book/mini book techniques; layering paint, ink, rubber stamps, vintage and new embellishments.
 As time went by, other store owners contacted me and I was traveling and teaching in Arizona and California.
 In 2008, I taught my first national art retreat and have been doing so ever since.

-I’ve met the most amazing, creative and talented women (and some men!) from this work.
-Explaining my artistic process has made me much more aware of how I work, why I make the choices I do and why absolutely everything about the making process is important.
+Through traveling and teaching, I’ve met amazing, talented women (and some great men too!)
+Explaining my artistic process has made me acutely aware of how I work, why I make the creative and technical choices I do and why absolutely everything about the making process is important.
 These creatives have taught me much over the years and made me a better studio artist.
-Of all the things I do, teaching is truly my heart.
+Of all the things I do, teaching has truly been my heart.

 What students say about Jen’s teaching style…

 “My first mixed media workshop with Jen was life-changing.
 We explored new techniques and mediums and stretched our creative muscles, all within a safe and fun environment.
 Just when I thought my project was turning into a disaster, Jen was there to encourage and show me the possibilities (it’s amazing what a little glitter can do!).
 She nurtures and inspires students creatively and rounds out the whole experience with practical business advice for those wanting to pursue careers in art.
 Jen’s workshops are like art therapy.
 I laughed, I cried–I re-discovered my creative self.
 Jen is Artist, Teacher, Mentor, Friend…all wrapped up in one amazing, inspiring and talented bundle!” — Shannon H.